Floor

 third floor

 "Which floor?"
 "Fourth please."
-"This elevator doesn't stop on that floor."
+"This elevator doesn't stop on the fourth floor."